madsobitsoe/Slattenlangpat/README.md

 #### Hello, World!
 This means we can finally write a "Hello world!"-program.
-(Which doesn't work in the compiler - yet).
 ```
 (print 65 + 7) + (print 101) + (print 108) + (print 108) + (print 111) + (print 10)
 ```